csik/4240_Syllabus/index.md

 Key questions we’ll address over the semester include:
  * How can we "read" what social and cultural values a technology design consciously or unconsciously promotes?
  * How and to what degree can social impact be "written into" a technology?
- * How can we embed social and cultural values into our designs?
+ * How can I intentionally embed social and cultural values into my designs?

 Throughout the course, through readings and lectures, we’ll learn from a variety of arguments that others have made about technology and values.
 Each module contains one or two example “design strategies” that others have used and that you’ll be able to draw from in your future life and career.
 Throughout the course you'll have the opportunity to create many conceptual designs, in dialog with the readings and lectures, in order to flex your creative and analytical skills.